EMC China Lab

 1. Lighting Products

-- LED lights, LED screens, LED power supplies/drivers, ballasts, energy-saving lamps, stage lighting, dimmers, converters, electronic dimming equipment for entertainment venues, AC electronic ballasts for tubular fluorescent lamps, tubular fluorescent lamps, ballasts, discharge lamp ballasts, fixed lamps, portable lamps, embedded lamps, etc.
+- LED lights, LED screens, LED power supplies/drivers, ballasts, energy-saving lamps, stage lighting, dimmers, converters, electronic dimming equipment for entertainment venues, AC electronic ballasts for tubULar fluorescent lamps, tubular fluorescent lamps, ballasts, discharge lamp ballasts, fixed lamps, portable lamps, embedded lamps, etc.

 2. Household Appliances and Power Tools

-- Household appliances: air conditioners, refrigerators, electric irons, microwave ovens, vacuum cleaners, food blenders, electric kettles, electronic sterilization cabinets, microwave ovens, air conditioners, vacuum cleaners, electric toys, automatic rice cookers, electric shavers, electric clippers, hair dryers, bread toasters, massage devices, battery chargers, household stoves, cooktops, washing machines, induction cookers, electric food processors, small motors, etc.
+- Household appliances: air conditioners, refrigerators, electric irons, MICrowave ovens, vacuum cleaners, food blenders, electric kettles, electronic sterilization cabinets, microwave ovens, air conditioners, vacuum cleaners, electric toys, automatic rice cookers, electric shavers, electric clippers, hair dryers, bread toasters, massage devices, battery chargers, household stoves, cooktops, washing machines, induction cookers, electric food processors, small motors, etc.

 - Power tools: grinders, circular saws, nail guns, electric drills, pneumatic drills, etc.